LennonLab/Emergence/paper/Methods.md

 unless in the case of speciation, but is allowed small mutations in individual-level state variables.

-**Speciation:** Speciation is simulated within **simplex** as a discrete event but is accompanied by mutations in the values of species-level state variables.
+*Speciation:* Speciation is simulated within simplex as a discrete event but is accompanied by mutations in the values of species-level state variables.
 This allows for diversity to arise within the system, which the environmental filter can then select on.

-**Death:** Individuals sampled at random will die if their smallest resource specific cell quota (i.e., N, C, P) is equal to or less than 0.
+*Death:* Individuals sampled at random will die if their smallest resource specific cell quota (i.e., N, C, P) is equal to or less than 0.

-**Emigration:** Individuals, resource particles, and inert tracers are considered to have left or to have flowed out when they pass beyond edges of the environment.## Design conceptsThe ODD protocol calls for eleven design concepts.
-We adhere to some of these noting the absence of ODD police and our general dislike of dogma.###Basic principles.
+*Emigration:* Individuals, resource particles, and inert tracers are considered to have left or to have flowed out when they pass beyond edges of the environment.### Design concepts**Basic principles.**
-**Concepts**

-* Ecological complexity: **simplex** assembles models from random combinations of constraints (state-variables) and processes to generate output data that allow the user to test the general influence of a particular state-variable, process, or combination thereof using univariate and multivariate tests.
+*Ecological complexity*: simplex assembles models from random combinations of constraints (state-variables) and processes to generate output data that allow the user to test the general influence of a particular state-variable, process, or combination thereof using univariate and multivariate tests.

-* Resource limited growth: All models assembled by **simplex** employ the universal concept that individual growth and activity is fueled and limited by resources.
+*Nutrient limited growth*: All models assembled by simplex employ the universal concept that individual growth and activity is fueled and limited by resources.

-* Resource diversity & heterogeneity: **simplex** allows the user to explore the influence of the number and abundances of different resources on ecological diversity and ecosystem processes.
+*Resource diversity & heterogeneity*: simplex allows the user to explore the influence of the number and abundances of different resources on ecological diversity and ecosystem processes.

 **Theories**

-* Constraint-based theory: **simplex** was originally built to explore the influence of ecosystem residence time (volume/flow rate) on community assembly and structure.
+*Constraint-based theory*: simplex was originally built to explore the influence of ecosystem residence time (volume/flow rate) on community assembly and structure.
 That is, the idea that both ecological processes and constraints shape ecological diversity.

-* Chemostat theory: **simplex** operates much like an unhinged bioreactor or chemostat.
+*Chemostat theory*: simplex operates much like an unhinged bioreactor or chemostat.
 That is, particles flow through a system of a defined size at an average rate, and are limited in growth by their residence time.

-* Ecological neutral theory: **simplex** operates via random sampling and can vary from being completely neutral (all individuals having equal vital rates) to completely idiosyncratic (all individual and species are as different as possible).
-The one aspect of neutral theory that **simplex** adopts without question is the importance of stochastic life history processes (i.e. weighted or unweighted random fluctuations in population sizes).
+*Ecological neutral theory*: simplex operates via random sampling and can vary from being completely neutral (all individuals having equal vital rates) to completely idiosyncratic (all individual and species are as different as possible).
+The one aspect of neutral theory that simplex adopts without question is the importance of stochastic life history processes (i.e. weighted or unweighted random fluctuations in population sizes).

 **Hypotheses**

-* These are entirely up to the user to formulate and test according to **simplex**'s capabilities and analytical tools.
+* These are entirely up to the user to formulate and test according to simplex's capabilities and analytical tools.

 **Modeling approaches**

-* Random sampling
-* Fluid dynamics
-###Emergence
+Simplex operations via two main modeling approaches, other than being individual-based, i.e., random sampling and computaitonal fluid dynamics.
+**Emergence**
-**simplex** uses random sampling and random assembly its models to avoid imposing strong constraints on the properties that emerge and to allow unanticipated combinations of traits and ecological structure to
+simplex uses random sampling and random assembly its models to avoid imposing strong constraints on the properties that emerge and to allow unanticipated combinations of traits and ecological structure to